Lifting globally $F$-split surfaces to characteristic zero: Log liftability of globally -split surface pairs

 We briefly recall the classification of Enriques surfaces in characteristic $p>0$ and we refer the reader to \cite{BM76, LT19} for a more detailed treatment.
 In what follows, a smooth projective surface $X$ over $k$ is called \emph{Enriques} if $K_X \equiv 0$ and the $2^{\textrm{nd}}$ \'etale Betti number $b_2(X)=10$.
 In particular, one can check that $\chi(X, \cO_X)=1$ (see \cite[\S 3]{BM76}).

-We say that an Enriques surface $X$ is: \begin{enumerate} \item \emph{classical} if $h^1(X,\cO_X)=0$ (in this case, $K_X \not \sim 0$ and $2K_X \sim 0$); \item \emph{singular} if $h^1(X,\cO_X)=1$ (hence, $K_X \sim 0$) and the Frobenius acts bijectively on $H^1(X,\cO_X)$; \item \emph{supersingular}: if $h^1(X,\cO_X)=1$ (hence, $K_X \sim 0$) and the Frobenius acts trivially on $H^1(X,\cO_X)$. \end{enumerate} If $p > 2$, then all Enriques surfaces are classical.
+We say that an Enriques surface $X$ is: \begin{enumerate} \item[(a)] \emph{classical} if $h^1(X,\cO_X)=0$ (in this case, $K_X \not \sim 0$ and $2K_X \sim 0$); \item[(b)] \emph{singular} if $h^1(X,\cO_X)=1$ (hence, $K_X \sim 0$) and the Frobenius morphism acts bijectively on $H^1(X,\cO_X)$; \item[(c)]\emph{supersingular}: if $h^1(X,\cO_X)=1$ (hence, $K_X \sim 0$) and the Frobenius morphism acts trivially on $H^1(X,\cO_X)$. \end{enumerate} If $p > 2$, then all Enriques surfaces are classical.
 However, if $p=2$, then classical, singular, and supersingular ones form three disjoint non-empty classes.
 Moreover, by \cite[Theorem 2, p.216]{BM76} every Enriques surface $X$ admits a canonical $G$-torsor $\pi \colon Z \to X$ with